rianying/SMT-2/Aplikasi Basis Data/latihanddl1.md

 6 rows in set (0.005 sec)
 ```

-MariaDB [komik_coba1]> rename anggota to anggota_warnet;
-ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MariaDB server version for the right syntax to use near 'anggota to anggota_warnet' at line 1
 MariaDB [komik_coba1]> rename table anggota to anggota_warnet;
 Query OK, 0 rows affected (0.025 sec)